Frequently Asked Questions

 Recipient.FreeBusy method

-Note that most Safe*Item object properties and methods should always work.
+Most Safe*Item object properties and methods should still work.

 Parameters: